-I personally love the appearance of gravel on a driveway, it looks simple but traditional.
-I have also like that fact that you can hear the footsteps of anyone walking on it – I genuinely believe that thieves want to stay quiet when breaking into houses, not alerting homeowners and neighbours to their presence with noisy footsteps.
+I also like the fact that you can hear the footsteps of anyone walking on it and I genuinely believe that thieves want to stay quiet when breaking into houses, and they try to avoid alerting homeowners and neighbours to their presence with noisy footsteps.

 I guess you could say I have a love-hate relationship with gravel but it’s still one of the best driveway surfaces in my opinion.

 Regardless of how you feel about this material, on this page, you’ll discover:

-- tips and products on how to stop gravel migrating onto the footpath and road
+- Tips and products on how to stop gravel from migrating onto the footpath and road.

 Gravel is one of four popular materials you can use on a driveway: